 • This ability heals you for a flat amount and has an AP scaling.
 This means regardless of how much damage Transfusion actually does to your target, it heals you for the same amount regardless.

-• Sanguine Pool will not break channelled abilities such as Fiddlesticks Drain and Nocturne's Unspeakable Horror.
+• Sanguine Pool will not break channelled abilities such as Fiddlesticks Bountiful Harvest and Nocturne's Unspeakable Horror.
 Keep in mind that Sanguine Pool makes you untargetable, but things that are already being channelled on you will not be broken by pool.

 • Damage over time abilities such as Swain's Torment, and more notably Ignite, will damage you through Sanguine Pool.

 • You can't pool through Veigar's Event Horizon, and you also cannot pool under Jarvan IV's Cataclysm, Anivia's Crystallize or Trundle's Pillar of Filth, as they are treated as terrain.

 • Casting Sanguine Pool will break tower aggro, and the tower will not target you the entire time you are pooled, however any tower shots heading your way when you pool will still hit you.
 This is very useful when diving tower, as you can cast all of your other abilities, use pool to stop taking tower damage and refresh its damage stacking, and then cast both Transfusion and Tides of Blood again if necessary to finish off your opponent.

 • Use Zhonya's Hourglass in combination with Sanguine Pool when low health to make youself untargetable for a very long duration.